 Standard library book trucks are available at the Circulation Desk for patrons requiring assistance transporting library materials.
 Library staff at any service desk can assist patrons in obtaining materials from any library location that is inaccessible.
 If immediate paging cannot be done, staff may make arrangements to have materials available the following day.

 For patrons unable to use the copiers, materials may be brought to the Circulation Desk, (1st Floor, Lobby Entrance) for photocopying by library staff.
 A copy card with sufficient value to make the copies can be purchased from the Value Transfer Station, located on the 1st Floor.
 If immediate copying is not possible, the staff may make arrangements to have the copies available for the patron on the following day.

 Disabled patrons may designate an individual to borrow books on their behalf.
 The designee will be issued a proxy borrower card.
 The principal borrower assumes all financial and legal responsibilities for all materials borrowed by the designee on the proxy card.
 Applications for a proxy borrower card are available at the Circulation Desk, First Floor, Lobby Entrance.

-The Disabled Students Study Room is located on the Lower Level, Room 9.
+The Disabled Students Study Room is located on the Lower Level, Room 013.
 This room is designated as a library study room for use by students with disabilities, whether individually or with an attendant or reader.
-This room is for use by students with a disability and who are registered with the CSULB Disabled Student Services Program.
-Students must acquire a personalized access code from Disabled Student Services to use this study room.
+This room is for use by students with a disability and who are registered with the Bob Murphy Access Center (BMAC) (formerly known as Disabled Student Services).
+Students must acquire a personalized access code from Bob Murphy Access Center (BMAC) (formerly known as Disabled Student Services) to use this study room.

 Webster's Students Braille Dictionary is also available in the study room.